-- 14. Registration is annual.
-Controlled Substance permits are valid for six months. - 15.
-Importation not pursuant to a permit, notice, or declaration is subject to seizure, civil and criminal penalties.
+- 14. Registration with the DEA is annual.
+Controlled Substance permits are not valid after the date specified in permit and in no event shall the date be later than six months after the date the permit is issued. - 15.
+Importation of a controlled substance or listed chemical which is made without a valid permit, notice, or declaration is subject to seizure and civil or criminal penalties.